-- The Group's internal audit function had since November 2002 been outsourced to independent consultants, which is independent of its activities and operation and will report to the audit committee on the following: - Undertakes the internal audit of the Group's operating units; ascertaining the extent of the units compliance with the established internal control procedures, policies and statutory requirements; highlighting the weaknesses and recommending improvements to the existing systems of controls; - b.
+The Group had since November 2002 outsourced its internal audit function which is independent of its activities and operation and will report to the audit committee on the following:

+- a.
+Undertakes the internal audit of the Group's operating units; ascertaining the extent of the units compliance with the established internal control procedures, policies and statutory requirements; highlighting the weaknesses and recommending improvements to the existing systems of controls; - b.
 Assist in reviewing the adequacy and effectiveness of the Group's processes for controlling its activities; - c.
 To review and appraise the soundness, adequacy and application of accounting, financial and other controls and promoting effective control in the Company and the Group at reasonable costs; and - d.
 Periodically provide information on the status and results of the internal audit plan.

-During the financial year the audit committee has reviewed internal audit activity that covered Goods and Services Tax Accounting Review and the internal audits conducted did not reveal any material weaknesses which would be require disclosure in the annual report.
-The costs incurred for the Internal Audit function in respect of the financial year ended 31 October 2015 was RM 13,972.
+During the financial year the audit committee has reviewed internal audit activity that covered inventory management system and the internal audits conducted did not reveal any material weaknesses which would be require disclosure in the annual report.
+The costs incurred for the Internal Audit function in respect of the financial year ended 31 October 2014 was RM 13,780.